lucatacconi/crunz-ui/.github/README.md

 ## What Crunz is and how Crunz-ui connects to it

-Crunz is an application that allows users to schedule tasks natively written in PHP, programming dates and time of start, intervals and conditions of execution and init.
+ application that allows users to schedule tasks natively written in PHP, programming date and time of start, interval and conditions of execution and init.

-You can find details on Crunz and how to write tasks to the following address: https://github.com/lavary/crunz
+You can find details about Crunz and how to write and schedule tasks to the following address: https://github.com/lavary/crunz

+Crunz task example:
 ```php
 <?php
 // tasks/backupTasks.php